 Coronium’s long involvement in the solar industry dates back to 1990.
 It was the pioneering projects and the range of applications that attracted us as young engineers to the solar industry.
-Our jobs took us to all corners of the globe, from visiting the latest production facilities producing the highest power solar modules available (around 50W) at the time, to the some of the remotest communities you could imagine.
+Our jobs took us to all corners of the globe and to the some of the remotest communities you could imagine.

 Our passion today is as strong as ever, and we would like to share some of the “early days” with you, long before Standards and Accreditation became part of our everyday lives!

 Back in the late 70’s and through to the early 90’s, the cost of solar modules was extremely high.
 However, they provided a power solution in a variety of applications where they made both financial and operational sense.